What Fabrics and Features Should I Look for in a Front Closure Bra Without Underwire?

 2. Measure around the fullest part of your bust.
 The difference between that number and your band measurement determines your cup size.

-What's the Best Way to Care for Front Closure Bras?
+What Is the Best Way to Care for Front Closure Bras?

 Common Mistakes When Buying a Wireless Front Closure Bra

+⚠ Choosing a band that is too narrow.
 A thin band is the single biggest reason wireless bras fail.
-Without a wire to assist with structure, the band does all the heavy lifting and a narrow one will roll, ride up, and lose shape fast.
-Stick to bands that are at least 2 inches wide.
+Without a wire to assist with structure, the band does all the heavy lifting, and a narrow one will roll, ride up, and lose shape fast.
+Stick to bands at least 2 inches wide.

+⚠ Ignoring the size chart.
 Sizing is not consistent across brands.
 A 36B in one label fits completely differently in another.
 Measure yourself each time you shop a new brand rather than assuming your usual size will translate.

 Find Your Fit

-Find Your Fit → Explore Wire-Free Front Closure Bras at Magic Bra
+Find Your Fit Explore Wire Free Front Closure Bras at Magic Bra

 Frequently Asked Questions